cplee1/mwa_source_finder/README.md

 Code to find sources in MWA VCS observations.

 ## Installation
-This package can be installed into your working environment using `pip` with the follwing command:
+This package can be installed into your working environment with `pip` as follows:

     pip install git+https://github.com/cplee1/mwa_source_finder.git